EdgeNet-project/edgenet-legacy-2024/docs/tutorials/user_registration_as_admin.md

 # Create a user in EdgeNet

-In EdgeNet, a user can have a variety of roles as PI, Manager, and User, and Tech role will be enabled in the future to manage node operations.
-You can create a user in a authority if you are a PI of that authority or a cluster admin.
+In EdgeNet, a user can have a variety of roles as authority-admin, Manager, and User, and Tech role will be enabled in the future to manage node operations.
+You can create a user in a authority if you are an authority-admin of that authority or a cluster admin.

 ## Technologies you will use
 The technology that you will use is [Kubernetes](https://kubernetes.io/), to create